janboddez/aperture-docker-compose/README.md

 ## Caveat
 When these containers are first set up, they don't actually contain any app code.
 There's a real possibilty that future Aperture updates are incompatible with the `docker-entrypoint.sh` scripts in the images.
 If that's the case, I'm going to have to start versioning the containers, and, possibly, ship the code inside.
 (Aperture itself is still being developed and not versioned.)

 This also somewhat complicates updating.
 It is currently possible to bring all containers down, delete the `html` folders that are created in `www/watchtower` and `www/aperture` the first time the containers run, and bring everything back up.
-As long as the `db` folders aren't touched, you'd only have to run `docker exec -ti aperture_aperture_1 php aperture/artisan key:generate` after `www/aperture/.env` is recreated, or restore the `.env` file from a backup _after the app code's been downloaded and all dependencies installed, which happens automatically but may take a while_.
+As long as the `db` folders aren't touched, you'd only have to run `docker exec -ti aperture_aperture_1 php aperture/artisan key:generate` _after_ `www/aperture/.env` is recreated.
 (Regenerating an app key in production isn't quite recommended, but I don't think it _hurts_ in this case.)

-Alternatively, you could enter the Watchtower and Aperture containers as `www-data` and, once inside, run `git pull` and `composer install --no-dev`.
+Alternatively, you could enter the Watchtower and Aperture containers as `www-data` (!) and, once inside, run `git pull` and `composer install --no-dev`.
 In Aperture's case, `cd` into the `aperture` subfolder first before running `composer`.